CodeWithDanyal/JavaScript-Projects/README.md

 ## 📚 About the Projects

-In this repository, you'll find a range of JavaScript projects that highlight:
+Soon In this repository, you'll find a range of JavaScript projects that highlight:

 - DOM manipulation and event handling 🎉
 - Asynchronous programming with callbacks, promises, and async/await ⏳